-If the fixation point is not well seen, increase its luminance by clicking on FIXATION=2 F.
+If the fixation point is not well seen, increase its luminance by clicking on button FIXATION=2 F.

-The program automatically proceeds to the next phase when 3 patient's responses are recorded or after the operator presses button •.
+The program automatically proceeds to the next phase when 3 patient's responses are recorded or after the operator presses button .

-Fixation control / Measurement of the pupil diameter (option)
+■ Fixation control / Measurement of the pupil diameter (option)

-If the option automated fixation control is available, initialize the fixation control by pressing button "INIT CtFIX".
-The program takes several measurements of the eye gaze orientation which will be used during the exam to detect fixation errors.
+If the option Video imaging is available, initialize the fixation control by pressing the F button on the right side of the video window The program takes several measurements of the eye gaze orientation which will be used during the exam to detect fixation errors.

 A message is displayed in the video window to indicate the result of the initialization.
 If the initialization is successful, the responses of the patients will be validated only when fixation is correct.
-If the initialization is not successful, repeat the same command or use command "INIT CtMOV" which detects eye movements during the exam.
+If the initialization is not successful, repeat the same command or use the button which will start the detection of eye movements during the exam.

-The pupil diameter can also be measured by pressing
+The pupil diameter can also be measured by pressing button on the right side of the video window.

-button

-• on the right side of the video window.